Brand Names: Visken

 What is pindolol (Visken)?

-Pindolol is in a group of drugs called beta-blockers.
-Beta-blockers affect the heart and circulation (blood flow through arteries and veins).
+Pindolol is a beta-blocker that affects the heart and circulation (blood flow through arteries and veins).

-Pindolol may also be used for other purposes not listed in this medication guide.
+Pindolol may also be used for purposes not listed in this medication guide.

 What are the possible side effects of pindolol (Visken)?